-At South Molton Community Primary School we believe that all pupils can achieve at maths.
-We aim to provide our pupils with the skills and confidence to solve a range of problems through fluency with numbers and mathematical reasoning.
-Children are encouraged to see the mathematics in the world around them and above all to enjoy developing their skills in this subject.
+We believe that all pupils can achieve at maths and as such we follow the principles and practices of teaching for mastery.
+Our aim is to provide our pupils with the skills, knowledge and confidence in mathematical fluency, both at a procedural and conceptual level, to enable them to solve and discuss mathematical problems using coherent and concise reasoning skills.
+Children are encouraged to see the mathematics in the world around them, develop number sense and above all enjoy developing their skills and knowledge in this subject.

 The three aims of the National Curriculum; fluency, reasoning and problem solving, form the basis for the teaching and learning of maths at SMCPS and this is seen in the children's everyday learning.

-As a school we follow the maths mastery approach, we teach maths to whole, mixed attainment classes where the children learn at the same pace.
+As a school we follow the maths mastery approach, we teach maths to whole, mixed attainment (and some mixed aged) classes, where the children learn at the same pace.
 Support and scaffolding is provided for children who need more time to grasp concepts and challenges are used to broaden and deepen the understanding of children working at greater depth.